Good Men Aren’t Getting Harder to Find.

 The problem comes from the kinds of 35-year-old women who write those articles about how hard it is to find a “good” man, meaning he is over 6′, makes $100K or more per year, looks good, works out, looks good naked, is great socially, is great in bed, and wants to wife up older women.

-They are women who think that men think like women… that men are attracted to money, wealth, and status, rather than things like looks, kindness, and caring.
+They are women who think that men think like women… that men are attracted to money, wealth, and status, rather than things like looks, kindness, caring, and femininity (“femininity is a patriarchy concept”… no, honey, it’s a matter of reproductive fitness, but you never learned that from your women’s studies classes).
 Today, smart men looking for a long-term partner should look at a woman’s job situation… a woman out of school who has no work or work history whatever is probably showing that there is something wrong with her… but a woman in a corporate job is not that appealing to most similarly situated men.
-When I am evaluating women for long term situations, two jobs in particular stand out, teacher and nurse.
+When I am evaluating women for long-term situations, two jobs in particular stand out, teacher and nurse.
 They are both jobs that are easy to leave at the job (don’t demand 50+ hour weeks) and they are both jobs that make it easy to leave for a year or two to have a family.